-DIY alcohol bongs and first impression videos litter the Internet.
+DIY alcohol bongs and first impression videos litter the internet.
 Hell, even BuzzFeed couldn't resist getting in on the action and posted its own video of people vaping liquor for the first time.
 Given all this, is everyone just going to be vaping their alcohol by 2020?

 As WTSP News in Tampa reports, the Florida Poison Information Center says that in 2015, 2,784 cases of alcohol poisoning were reported among those 13 years and older—but only two of those cases resulted from the inhalation of alcohol.
 Dr. Alfred Aleguas of the Florida Poison Information Center at Tampa General Hospital says it's likely that the numbers of those inhaling alcohol are much larger and that the official figures are underreported; he says they show calls placed to only three Florida Poison Centers.

 And Aleguas wants you to know that smoking or vaping your booze is not great for you: "Absolutely as bad as drinking, maybe worse," he says.
 That's because the vapor or fumes go straight into your lungs—without taking a detour through your stomach, intestines, and liver.
-Avoiding those organs allows the alcohol to absorb more quickly without being metabolized.
+Avoiding those organs allows the alcohol to absorb more quickly without being metabolised.
 In other words, "You have really no clue as to how much you're ingesting," Aleguas says.

 It might sound great to bypass all those pesky bodily organs, and thereby rule out the need to ride the porcelain bus if you've imbibed too much.
 But Aleguas points out that vomiting is a useful clue that you've drank too much—a clue you don't get if you're smoking the stuff.